-California quail are common in the lower elevation draws and drainages across the foothills of the Blue Mountains, and in suitable pockets of habitat across the prairie areas and breaks of the Grande Ronde and Snake rivers.
+California quail are common in the lower elevation draws and drainages across the foothills of the Blue Mountains, and suitable pockets of habitat across the prairie areas and breaks of the Grande Ronde and Snake rivers.
 Mountain quail occur in District 3, but there are no sizable populations and sightings are uncommon.
 When they do occur, it is usually along the Asotin Creek drainage and tributaries that have abundant shrub cover, and hunters looking for California quail in this area should be careful to identify their target, as mountain quail are protected in eastern Washington.

 WDFW does not estimate population size for quail.
 Instead, harvest data trends are used to monitor population status.
 Total harvest numbers tend to vary with hunter numbers, so catch-per-unit-effort (CPUE), which tracks birds harvested per hunter day is the best indicator of population trends.
 In District 3, recent quail CPUE has improved significantly from low levels in 2013, likely due to weather during the nesting period.
-CPUE in 2014 was 1.23 birds harvested per hunter day and has remained stable through the 2016 season at 1.38 birds harvested per hunter day, but dropped drastically last year to 0.64 birds/hunter day, with the previous five-year average being 1.14 birds/day.
-Conditions this year appear to be favorable for quail broods, and biologists expect some recovery from last year's low harvest.
+CPUE in 2014 was 1.23 birds harvested per hunter day and remained stable through the 2016 season at 1.38 birds harvested per hunter day but dropped drastically in 2017 to 0.64 birds/hunter day, with the previous five-year average being 1.14 birds/day.
+An expected improvement in quail harvest did not materialize in 2018, with another low harvest of only 0.62 birds/hunter day.
+Conditions this year have not been as favorable as last, so there may be another low harvest in 2020.

 The total number of quail harvested in District 3 is dependent upon habitat and weather conditions during the breeding season.
-The spring and early summer of 2018 have been good conditions for nesting and brood rearing for quail.
-Biologists predict that quail numbers should be similar to the past few years.
+The breeding conditions during spring and early summer of 2020 have been poor but improved over the summer and may have a positive effect on second brood rearing for quail.
+Biologists predict that 2020 quail harvest numbers will continue their recent slide and hope for a rebound during the 2021 season.